danielringch/xiamon/docu/plugin/chiawallet.md

 ## **Connect the wallet**

 Communication with the chia wallet is done via the chia API.
-Since the connection uses SSL, the key and the cert file are also necessary.
+Since the connection uses SSL, the key and the cert file are required.

 The **host** of the chia wallet is usually **127.0.0.1:9256**.
 If the chia api shall be accessed from another machine in the network, the key **self_hostname** in the chia configuration needs to be set to **0.0.0.0**.

 The cert file can be usually found here: `~/.chia/mainnet/config/ssl/full_node/private_wallet.crt`.

-The key file can usually found here: `~/.chia/mainnet/config/ssl/full_node/private_wallet.key`
+The key file can be usually found here: `~/.chia/mainnet/config/ssl/full_node/private_wallet.key`.

 ## **Checks**